joemasilotti/masilotti.com/_posts/2025-01-17-hotwire-native-book-chapters.md

 * Deploy to physical devices with TestFlight and internal testing
 * Send push notifications with APNS and FCM

 You can grab your copy of the book today on [The Pragmatic Bookshelf website]({{ site.data.urls.book }}).
-The last two chapters and updates will be delivered every two weeks until the final later this year.
-Don’t miss out!
+The last two chapters and updates will be delivered every two weeks until the final release later this year.